Ted Kaczynski: Mathematics career

-In 1962, Kaczynski enrolled at the University of Michigan, where he earned his master's and doctoral degrees in mathematics in 1964 and 1967, respectively.
+In 1962, Kaczynski enrolled at the University of Michigan, where he earned his Master of Arts and Ph.D. in mathematics in 1964 and 1967, respectively.
 Michigan was not his first choice for postgraduate education; he had applied to the University of California, Berkeley, and the University of Chicago, both of which accepted him but offered him no teaching position or financial aid.
 Michigan offered him an annual grant of $2,310 and a teaching post.

 At Michigan, Kaczynski specialized in complex analysis, specifically geometric function theory.
 Professor Peter Duren said of Kaczynski, "He was an unusual person.
 He was not like the other graduate students.
 He was much more focused about his work.
 He had a drive to discover mathematical truth."
 George Piranian, another of his Michigan mathematics professors, said, "It is not enough to say he was smart."
 Piranian taught Kaczynski function theory and recalled, "he was very persistent in his work.
 If a problem was hard, he worked harder.
 He was easily the top student, or one of the top".
 Professor Allen Shields wrote about Kaczynski in a grade evaluation that he was the "best man I have seen".
 Kaczynski received one F, five B's and twelve A's in his eighteen courses at the university.
 In 2006, he said he had unpleasant memories of Michigan and felt the university had low standards for grading, considering his relatively high grades.

 For a period of several weeks in 1966, Kaczynski experienced intense sexual fantasies of being female and decided to undergo gender transition.
 He arranged to meet with a psychiatrist but changed his mind in the waiting room and discussed other things instead, without disclosing his original reason for making the appointment.
 Afterward, enraged, he considered killing the psychiatrist and other people whom he hated.
 Kaczynski described this episode as a "major turning point" in his life.
 He recalled: "I felt disgusted about what my uncontrolled sexual cravings had almost led me to do.
 And I felt humiliated, and I violently hated the psychiatrist.
 Just then there came a major turning point in my life.
-Like a Phoenix, I burst from the ashes of my despair to a glorious new hope."
+Like a phoenix, I burst from the ashes of my despair to a glorious new hope."

 In 1967, Kaczynski's dissertation, Boundary Functions, won the Sumner B. Myers Prize for Michigan's best mathematics dissertation of the year.
-Allen Shields, his doctoral advisor, called it "the best I have ever directed", and Maxwell Reade, a member of his dissertation committee, said, "I would guess that maybe 10 or 12 men in the country understood or appreciated it."
+Shields, then his doctoral advisor, called it "the best I have ever directed", and Maxwell Reade, a member of his dissertation committee, said, "I would guess that maybe 10 or 12 men in the country understood or appreciated it."